lancopku/meSimp/README.md

 ```
 mono nnmnist.exe <config.json>
 ```
 where <config.json> is a configuration file.
 There is [an example configuration file](./src/csharp/nnmnist/default.json) in the source codes.
-The example configuration file runs the baseline model.
-Change the NetType to _mlpvar_ for experimenting with meSimp.
+The example configuration file runs meSimp.
 The output will be written to a file at the same location with the executable.

-## Citation
+# Citation

 bibtex:
 ```